Octanis1/ros-system-daemon/README.md

     Group:              ros
     Shell:              /bin/sh

-*ros* should be a member of group *dialout* to access serial ports.
+*ros* should be a member of group *dialout* in order to access serial ports.

 ```chown -R ros:ros /var/lib/ros```
 ```chmod 2775 /var/lib/ros```